-Can I drive my car if the seat belts are broken or don’t work?
+Driving if the seat belts are broken

 The law states that if your vehicle was manufactured with seat belts, then to travel without one fastened is a crime.
 There is only a handful of reasons that mean you are allowed to travel without your seatbelt connected: